Nitrocellulose: Coatings

 Nitrocellulose lacquer manufactured by (among others) DuPont, was the primary material for painting automobiles for many years.
-Durability of finish, complexities of "multiple stage" modern finishes, and other factors including environmental regulation led manufacturers to choose newer technologies.
-It remained the favorite of hobbyists for both historical reasons and for the ease with which a professional finish can be obtained.
-Most automobile "touch up" paints are still made from lacquer because of its fast drying, easy application, and superior adhesion properties – regardless of the material used for the original finish.
-Guitars sometimes shared color codes with current automobiles.
-It fell out of favor for mass production use for a number of reasons including environmental regulation and the cost of application vs. polyurethane finishes.
-However, Gibson still uses nitrocellulose lacquers on all of their guitars, as well as Fender when reproducing historically accurate guitars.
-The nitrocellulose lacquer yellows and cracks over time, and custom shops will reproduce this aging to make instruments appear vintage.
-Guitars made by smaller shops (luthiers) also often use "nitro" as it has an almost mythical status among guitarists.
+However the durability of finish, complexities of "multiple stage" modern finishes, and other factors including environmental regulation led manufacturers to choose newer finishing materials and technologies from the late 1950s onward.
+Regardless, nitrocellulose continues to be a favorite finish of automobile hobbyists for both historical reasons and for the ease with which a professional finish can be obtained.
+Most automobile "touch up" paints are still made from lacquer because of its fast drying, easy application, and superior adhesion properties that are compatible with many other types of finish.
+The guitar manufacturing industry also used nitrocellulose finishes for decades, with a number of guitar finishes sharing color codes with automobiles in the 1950s and 60s.
+However like automobiles, nitrocellulose fell out of favor for many of the same reasons, and shifted towards modern polyurethane finishes from the late 1960s.
+Nonetheless, Gibson still uses nitrocellulose lacquers on all of their guitars, and many large manufacturer custom shops such as Fender, as well as smaller manufacturing shops offer nitrocellulose finishes as a premium option to reproduce the "vintage" aesthetic.